 - Speeding heart rate.

 - Nausea and vomiting.

 - Inability to think clearly.

-Due to the severity of withdrawal symptoms (abdominal pain, depression, heachache, insomnia, nausea, etc.), many people choose to get off Soma through medically supervised detox and treatment.
+Due to the severity of withdrawal symptoms (abdominal pain, depression, heachache, insomnia, nausea, etc.), many people choose to quit using Soma with the help of medically supervised detox and treatment.

-Treatment can be complex, especially when Soma is combined with other drugs.
-In these cases.
-Rehabilitation programs that include therapy and detoxification steps are often required for successful recovery from prescription drug addiction.
+Addiction treatment can be complex, especially when Soma is combined with other drugs.
+In these cases, rehabilitation programs that include therapy and detoxification steps are often required for successful recovery from prescription drug addiction.